2200W vs 1875W Hair Dryers (2026): What You Actually Get

 Pros

-• Ionic ceramic tourmaline helps tame frizz
+• Ionic ceramic tourmaline designed to help tame frizz

 • Diffuser plus two concentrator nozzles included